 Welcome to Class Four

-Mrs Minton-Allen (Class Teacher)
+Class Teacher: Mrs Minton-Allen

-Miss Butler (Teaching Assistant)
+Teaching assistant: Miss Butler

-Obviously the level of your engagement will depend on your child's age but we expect you take an active part in all aspects of homework and, where necessary, indicate that you have monitored the completion of it (e.g. by signing the Home/School Reading Record Book.)
+Obviously the level of engagement will depend on your child's age but we expect you take an active part in all aspects of homework and, where necessary, indicate that you have monitored the completion of it (e.g signing the Home/School Reading Record Book.)

 Effective learning and consolidation of learning cannot happen in an environment with lots of distractions (e.g. television etc.) Please give some thought to where your child works at home.

 The following links will take you to Espresso and Purple Mash.
 Both contain numerous resources for supporting your child in all areas of the school curriculum.
-Individual log-in details can be found in children's reading records.
+Individual log in details can be found in children's reading records.
 For further information about the curriculum please go to the Curriculum section of the school website.